IvoBlok/CSE_FGO/README.md

 TODO
 =========
  - rewrite gradient calculation using SIMD instructions?
- - Investigate local real optimization.
-Potentially normalizing the gradient in one way or another might be an improvement. etc..., or something like replacing the quadratic fitting for line-search + armijo rule or smth
+ - Try to implement L-BFGS for localRealOptimization; try with stepsize=1, and only half it if the energy drops for the starting stepsize.
+Fix center of mass
  - check spawnRadiusFactor = 0.4
  - parallelization
  - check lookup tables / interpolation methods etc for LJPotential evaluations, since current versions just calculate the potential (very quickly)
  - Write AVX atomEnergy version that uses neighbours
  - Only check energy with neighbours in the localDiscreteFrozenOptimization steps
  - In a similar vein, in many cases we don't need to calculate clusterPotential from scratch, since generally only 1 or 2 atoms got moved; we just need to calculate the change these moves caused
- - Investigate the drastically lower success percentage compared to the paper results
+ - Investigate the drastically lower success percentage compared to the paper results, and compared to the version before the most recent rewrite